Roy Keane: Captaincy: 1997–2001

-Alfie Haaland incident
+Alf-Inge Haaland incident

+A screenshot of the broadcast depicting the incident with Alf-Inge Haaland.

-Keane made headlines again in the 2001 Manchester derby, when five minutes from the final whistle, he was sent off for a knee-high foul on Alfie Haaland in what was seen by many as an act of revenge.
+Keane made headlines again in the 2001 Manchester derby, when five minutes from the final whistle, he was sent off for a knee-high foul on Alf-Inge Haaland.
 He initially received a three-match suspension and a £5,000 fine from The Football Association (FA), but further punishment was to follow after the release of Keane's autobiography in August 2002, in which he stated that he intended "to hurt" Haaland.
 Keane's account of the incident was as follows:

 I'd waited long enough.
 I fucking hit him hard.
 The ball was there (I think).
 Take that you cunt.
 And don't ever stand over me sneering about fake injuries.

 His admission that the tackle was a premeditated assault led the FA to charge him with bringing the game into disrepute.
 He was banned for a further five matches and fined £150,000 in the ensuing investigation.
 Despite widespread condemnation, he later maintained in an interview that he had no regrets about the incident: "My attitude was, fuck him.
 What goes around comes around.
 He got his just rewards.
 He fucked me over and my attitude is an eye for an eye", and said he would probably do the same thing again.

 Haaland never played a full game afterwards.
 However, Haaland did complete the match and played 68 minutes of the following game.
-He also played a friendly for Norway in between both matches.
+He also played 46 minutes of a friendly for Norway in between both matches.
 It was, in fact, a long-standing injury to his left knee rather than his right, that ended his career.